Ethboy/Ethboy/README.md

 - 👋 Hye..... newbies here.

     Is it possible to create my own token on Ether Mainnet ?
-    Or either bring Send Ether from Testnet into Mainnet ?
+    Or can i swap / migrate Ether from Testnet into Mainnet ?

   📫 feel free to buzz me ,